ravisen0310/PDBTools/README.md

 ### What the software does
 This repository named PDBTools contains a package named PDBTools which contains a module named pdblib.py which downloads, reads and query data from PDB files
+This software is search engine-based which prompts for a PDB ID, chain ID to retrieve protein-related data (e.g sequence, PDB file details such as journal title, keywords, authors....)

 - Once the script is executed, a welcome page will be displayed "Welcome to PDB Tools".
 - The software first prompts the user to press Enter key to display the functionalities of PDBTools